|

 Remember that Paul had been accused in times past of treason

-because he preached that Jesus was a king, which would be in direct
+because he preached that Jesus was a King, which would be in direct

-opposition to Caesar’s kingship, depending on how you might interpret
+opposition to Caesar’s Kingship, depending on how you might interpret

 Paul’s words that Jesus was a king.
 In